sptrakesh/config-db/README.md

 ## Keys
-All keys are required to represent UNIX *path like* structures.
+All keys are assumed to represent UNIX *path like* structures.
 Keys that do not at least start with a leading `/` character are internally replaced with a leading `/` character.
 This means that keys `key` and `/key` are treated as identical.